petersulyok/smfc/README.md

 <img src="https://github.com/petersulyok/smfc/raw/main/doc/smfc_overview.png" align="center" width="600">

-If there are multiple heat sources in the zone, the user can configure different temperature calculation methods (i.e. minimum, average, maximum temperatures).
+If there are multiple heat sources (e.g. multiple CPUs or HDDs) in the zone, the user can configure different temperature calculation methods (i.e. minimum, average, maximum temperatures).
 The _Constant zone_ is an exception here, it does not have/require a temperature source, it can provide a constant fan level for one or more IPMI zones.

 Please note that `smfc` will set all fans back to 100% speed at service termination to avoid overheating!